Domains in WHMCS are recurring products that have a term of 1 to 10 years.

 Domain Renewal Pricing

 Automatic invoices for domain renewals generate using the Recurring Amount value that is set for the domain at the time of purchase.
 This means that if you change your domain prices, the price your existing customers pay does not change.
-If you would like to change existing customers pricing then that can be achieved using the Bulk Pricing Update Utility
+If you would like to change existing customers pricing, use the Bulk Pricing Update Utility

 Domain Renewal Restrictions